Foolishness is bound in the heart of a child; but the rod of correction shall drive it far from him.

 Children arrive programmed.
 They default to foolishness naturally.
 It is their preferred and native choice.
 No matter how darling their mothers think them to be, their hearts are void of wisdom and full of foolishness.
 They do not know or want to be noble or right.
 But God and the wisest man taught the sure cure – the wise use of corporal punishment.

-David spoke of being conceived in iniquity (Ps 51:5), for his nature by birth was corrupt and bent away from wisdom and toward folly.
+David spoke of being conceived in iniquity (Ps 51:5), for his nature by birth was corrupt and turned away from wisdom and toward folly.
 He further wrote that children tell lies right from birth (Ps 58:3).
-Perceptive parents observe infants lying by furious screaming (far beyond crying) for no reason at all – they are lying and/or angry to demand attention.
+Perceptive parents observe infants sin by furious screaming (far beyond crying) for no reason at all – they are lying and/or angry to demand attention.

 Children are selfish, willful, impatient, lazy, discontent, liars, conceited, rebellious, etc. They do not need to be taught these things, for they know them instinctively from birth.
 The scope and sequence and curriculum choices for any educational institution need not include folly, because children default to it without instruction or provocation.

 Without training, children only know foolish thought processes and reactions to life.
-If these instincts, habits, or preferences are not corrected, and if they are not taught wisdom, they will pursue these errors to a dysfunctional life and early destruction.
-By King Solomon’s inspired wisdom, the best and only way to train them is by the use of the rod.
+If these instincts, habits, or preferences are not corrected, and if the children are not taught wisdom, they will pursue these errors to a dysfunctional life and early destruction.
+By Solomon’s inspired wisdom, the best and only way to train them is by the use of the rod.

 A rod is a straight, slender wand of wood or other material that applied to the back will cause moderate pain without any bodily harm.
 It stings rather than thuds.
 It is called the rod of correction, for its purpose is to correct the foolish proclivities in every child.
 It is one of the simplest yet most useful tools in any home seeking to train wise children.